carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

     provided by the* ``DW_LNCT_path`` *field.
 When the source field is absent, consumers can access the file to get the source text.*

-    *This is particularly useful for programing languages that support runtime compilation and runtime generation of source text.
+    *This is particularly useful for programming languages that support runtime compilation and runtime generation of source text.
 In these cases, the source text does not reside in any permanent file.
 For example, the OpenCL language [:ref:`OpenCL <amdgpu-dwarf-OpenCL>`] supports online compilation.*